VictorCMiraldo/victorcmiraldo.github.io/cv.md

 ### **2015 - Future**

-> - I am currently enroled as a PhD student at University of Utrecht, the Netherlands.
+> - I am currently enroled as a PhD candidate at University of Utrecht, the Netherlands.
 >   My project is somewhere along the lines of *structure-aware version control systems*

 ### **2014 - 2015**